lancew/BJA_Contest_Rules/README.md

 Introduction
 ============
-The purpose of this project is to create the best Judo rulebook in the world using open collaboration and the pasisonate Judo community to craft a revision of the BJA Contest Rules.
+The purpose of this project is to create the best Judo rulebook in the world using open collaboration and the passionate Judo community to craft a revision of the BJA Contest Rules.

 Overview:
 =========